Je ne sais pas pourquoi: Background

 The song, with its French inspired theme and accompanying video, was released as the fourth single in October 1988, and was taken from the debut studio album Kylie.
 It was written and produced by Stock Aitken Waterman, who produced Minogue's first four studio albums.
-The title of the song varied in different parts of the world.
-In Australia and New Zealand it was retitled "I Still Love You" followed by the original French title in brackets.
-In some parts of Europe, there was a further variation, "Je ne sais pas pourquoi (I Still Love You)" but although the 7" single had different titles depending on the territory of release, the song itself is the same.

 "Je ne sais pas pourquoi" is a teen-pop ballad, which is also inspired by dance-pop, which features instrumentals including drum machine, synthesizers, and some minor guitar riffs.
 Producer Pete Waterman claimed the idea for the use of French in the song came from observing the fascination that many younger fans had with language and mastering pronunciation.

-A substantially different early demo version of "Je ne sais pas pourquoi" is known to exist, although it has never been officially released.
-This version is said to have a completely different intro and is of a slightly faster tempo and has a stronger beat.
-Mike Stock uploaded 2 versions of the Demo's, with Kylie's original vocals, to his website in July 2020.

 Commercially, the song received good chart success, peaking in the top ten in countries including Finland (where it peaked at number one), Ireland, New Zealand and the United Kingdom, while peaking in the top twenty in countries like Australia, France, Germany, and Norway.
 Pete Waterman said he believed the song would not have been a hit had it not been for Minogue's huge appeal as a pop star.
 "Je ne sais pas pourquoi" had been performed at Minogue's world tours such as Disco in Dream/The Hitman Roadshow, Enjoy Yourself Tour, Rhythm of Love Tour, Let's Get To It Tour, Showgirl: The Greatest Hits Tour, and the Summer 2019 Tour.

 Music video

-The video is meant to look like it is shot in Paris in the '40s or '50s as Minogue waits in the rain for her date to arrive and then heads to a café.
+The video is meant to look like it is shot in Paris in the 1940s or '50s as Minogue waits in the rain for her date to arrive and then heads to a café.
 Minogue's hair is set in waves and she is wearing a blue dress and matching angora cardigan.
 This is later intercut with a street scene that is filmed in black and white and depicts Minogue wearing a floral dress as she dances with a man.
 Minogue is the only colourful part of the scene.